mianbreton/pysco/README.md

 k, pk, modes = fourier_grid_to_Pk(density_k, MAS)
 ```

-**Please check the full API at linktoreadthedocs to see all the available functions**
+_Please check the full API at linktoreadthedocs to see all the available functions_ (in progress)

 <p align="right">(<a href="#top">back to top</a>)</p>